GDS (NASDAQ:GDS) Releases FY 2021 Earnings Guidance

-GDS (NASDAQ:GDS) last posted its earnings results on Tuesday, May 18th.
-The company reported ($0.21) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.15) by ($0.06).
-GDS had a negative return on equity of 5.18% and a negative net margin of 14.32%.
+GDS (NASDAQ:GDS) last announced its quarterly earnings data on Tuesday, May 18th.
+The company reported ($0.21) EPS for the quarter, missing the consensus estimate of ($0.15) by ($0.06).
 The firm had revenue of $1.71 billion for the quarter, compared to the consensus estimate of $1.73 billion.
-During the same period last year, the company posted ($0.09) EPS.
-The business’s revenue was up 40.7% on a year-over-year basis.
-On average, equities research analysts predict that GDS will post -0.53 earnings per share for the current fiscal year.
+GDS had a negative net margin of 14.32% and a negative return on equity of 5.18%.
+GDS’s revenue for the quarter was up 40.7% compared to the same quarter last year.
+During the same quarter last year, the company posted ($0.09) earnings per share.
+As a group, sell-side analysts expect that GDS will post -0.53 earnings per share for the current year.

 GDS Company Profile